-As of December 31, 2023 and 2022, \$155 thousand and \$153 thousand was due from MSP Aviation and included in the consolidated balance sheets in Affiliate Receivable.
-For the years ended December 31, 2023 and 2022, \$187 thousand and \$400 thousand was included in General and Administrative expenses related to MSP Aviation in the consolidated statements of operations, respectively.
+As of March 31, 2024, December 31, 2023 and 2022, \$155 thousand, \$155 thousand, and \$153 thousand, respectively, was due from MSP Aviation and included in the consolidated balance sheets in Affiliate Receivable.
+For the three months ended March 31, 2024 and for the years ended December 31, 2023 and 2022, \$45 thousand, \$187 thousand, and \$400 thousand, respectively, was included in General and Administrative expenses related to MSP Aviation in the consolidated statements of operations, respectively.
 For the year ended December 31, 2021, the amounts were de minimis.
 Management of MSP intends to continue its relationship with MSP Aviation under an informal arrangement that provides MSP and its representatives with economic terms that are at least no less favorable than the terms it would receive if it were to engage an unrelated third party to provide substantially similar services.
 This agreement was approved by the Audit Committee on June 15, 2022.